- Gives your child proper nutrition

 - Can help prevent childhood obesity

-- If you feed formula, your baby will eat about 6 to 8 ounces per feeding, but should not have more than 32 ounces in 24 hours.
+- If you feed formula, your baby will eat about 6 to 8 ounces (180 to 240 milliliters) per feeding, but should not have more than 32 ounces (960 milliliters) in 24 hours.

 - You can start to introduce solid foods at age 6 months.
-However, most of your baby's calories should still come from breast milk or formula.
+Most of your baby's calories should still come from breast milk or formula.

-- You can make cereal thicker as your baby learns to control it in her mouth.
+- You can make the mixture thicker as your baby learns to control it in her mouth.

 - You can also introduce iron-rich pureed meats, fruits, and vegetables.
 Try green peas, carrots, sweet potatoes, squash, applesauce, pears, bananas, and peaches.